william-silversmith/norm/README.md

 # norm
 A SQL builder that doesn't force its opinions on you.
 Just pastes SQL together in a constructive manner.

-It currently only supports select queries.
-(SQL) Update, insert, and delete are coming.
-(DML)

-Supported Clauses: select, distinct, from, where, group by, having, order by, limit

 # Installation

 Soon coming to npm.
 For now, simply grab it from github.